subh83/RSJp-cpp/README.md

 *   RSJP-cpp uses STL.
 *   RSJP-cpp does not depend on any external library.
 *   RSJP-cpp is template-based and there is nothing to build/install.
-The entire library is contained in a single header file that you simply include in your code.
+The entire library is contained in a single header (tcc) file that you simply include in your code.
 *   RSJP-cpp implements a relaxed parser that works with standard JSON syntax while allowing some relaxation (e.g., omitting quotes around object key names).
 *   It is possible to extend the parsers to non-fundamental or user-defined types.